 What gets you out of bed in the morning?

+The opportunity to solve new puzzles, learn something new, and help others do the same!
+I also just look forward to laughing and hearing/experiencing great stories.
+Also, I get motivated for chance to change lives and to have someone change mine.
 In my life I seem to often find myself helping people thrive and guiding them through journeys of various levels of transformation.
 This is why I love working in education, but I know that this is a part of so many other fields of interesting work.
 I love people and I am inspired by the strengths of humanity.
 I am truly alive when I am connecting to people around me in meaningful ways.
 I enjoy situations where my patience is put to the test and I can discover my own abilities to solve problems in the moment.

 What's your favorite place you've visited in the world?